 Where are the black sand beaches in Hawaii?

-Many of the Hawaii black sand beaches are found on the Big Island.
+Many of the black sand beaches in Hawaii are found on the Big Island.
 However, there are also a few in Maui, and one on this list is in Kauai.
 So, if you are heading to Maui, check out where to find a black sand beach in Maui.

-While most of the black sand beaches are found on some of the main Hawaiian islands (Maui, Big Island, Kauai), there is also one on the less visited island of Molokai!
+While most of the black sand beaches are found on some of the main Hawaiian islands for tourism (Maui, Big Island, Kauai), there is also one on the less visited island of Molokai!

 You’ll need a rental car to access the beaches on this list of Hawaii black sand beaches.
 You’ll find the best prices anywhere at Discount Hawaii Car Rental.